Kushelbek/cot-pagedelbtn/README.md

 ### Comments

 Plugin works out from the box.
-For better results

 ### How extension works